 When I arrived back home and started stretching my legs to cool down, I tried distracting myself by listing the other available breakfast options in my pantry and fridge: my favorite Trader Joe’s cereal, oatmeal, English muffins, eggs, bread for toasting, plenty of Greek yogurt and fresh fruit…

 But my out-of-control craving won in the end, so I flicked on the oven to preheat while I rushed through my shower.
-After throwing on clean clothes, I cracked open a can of refrigerated cinnamon rolls—when my cravings spiral out of control like that, I can’t wait two more hours to proof yeast and kneed dough and wait for it to rise… I need those cinnamon rolls right now!—and popped them in to bake.
+After throwing on clean clothes, I cracked open a can of refrigerated cinnamon rolls — when my cravings spiral out of control like that, I can’t wait two more hours to proof yeast and kneed dough and wait for it to rise… I need those cinnamon rolls right now! — and popped them in to bake.

 By the time I finished responding to my organic chemistry undergraduate students’ emails (yes, I was {and still am} a science nerd!), I heard the timer ringing in the kitchen, and I sprinted through the house to slip the pan out of the oven.
 Just a few minutes later, I tore into the first one… Light, tender, buttery, with mesmerizing spirals of cinnamony goodness… And reached for another.

-They’re just as light and tender and full of the same cozy cinnamon spirals, but… They contain absolutely no artificial ingredients, refined flour or sugar!
-And when I sent some to work with my mom, one lady exclaimed that they tasted as if they came straight from a bakery—and that she’d gladly pay for them!
+These are ready to eat in under one hour!
+Much faster than traditional cinnamon roll recipes that require proofing the yeast and two different rises.
+And when I sent some to work with my mom, one lady exclaimed that they tasted as if they came straight from a bakery — and that she’d gladly pay for them!

 My heart nearly melted.
 That’s the best sort of compliment!